 Domagoj Baresic, Consultant at UMAS said: “In order for the shipping industry to decarbonize, multiple actions which can increase production and adoption of scalable zero emission fuels in the industry are required now.
 This report provides evidence for the significant progress which has been made to decarbonize shipping, yet at the same time shows that further significant action is required.
 The evidence presented shows now is the time to take the necessary actions to ensure that by 2030 the industry is committed to a decarbonization trajectory.”

-The UMAS and UN High level Climate Champions report, supported by the Getting to Zero Coalition, Lloyd’s Register and the Mission Possible Partnership, follows the October 2021 publication of an action plan by UN Climate Change High Level Champions, UMAS and the Global Maritime Forum setting out the specific near-term actions and milestones around which businesses and governments can unite based on the 2030 Breakthroughs from the High-Level
+The UMAS and UN Climate Change High-Level Champions report, supported by the Getting to Zero Coalition, Lloyd’s Register and the Mission Possible Partnership, follows the October 2021 publication of an action plan by UN Climate Change High-Level Champions, UMAS and the Global Maritime Forum setting out the specific near-term actions and milestones around which businesses and governments can unite based on the 2030 Breakthroughs from the UN Climate Change High-Level Champions.

 Listen to Fathia Nejri, Director of Strategy and Projects for Tunisia’s Ministry of Transport explain why investing in additional metro lines will benefit the health, wealth and livelihoods of the country and its people.